 The 2020 BCRTA Conference and AGM was by virtual presentation (Zoom) this year.
 A positive side of this was that all members throughout the province could view the conference live on Oct.
-2 and view a recording of the event which will be posted on the BCRTA website soon.
+2 and/or view a recording of the event which will be posted on the BCRTA website soon.
 We heard Gerry Tiede’s final report as our president.
 He mentioned that visiting local branches was the highlight of the year for him.
 He complimented our members for their exceptional effort as volunteers.
-Thousands of volunteer hours are contributed annually to serve our Association at the provincial and branch levels.
-Members help members to solve problems and members serve on committees to produce communication products, such as the website, BC Connections and PostScript Magazine.
+Thousands of volunteer hours are contributed annually by our BCRTA members to serve our Association at the provincial and branch levels.
+BCRTA members throughout the province help members to solve problems and members serve on committees to produce communication products, such as our website, BC Connections and PostScript Magazine.
 We work together in a common culture that reflects our association’s mission: to support the well-being of retirees, advocate for pension security and to support public education.
 At the AGM, we recognized Gerry Tiede as the new President of ACER-CART and elected and welcomed our new BCRTA president, Grace Wilson.
 She served as First Vice President of BCRTA for the past two years.
 She is keen to focus her attention on meeting the goals of our strategic plan, finding ways to maintain and increase association membership and continuing to build up the BCRTA.

 Isobel Mackenzie, Seniors Advocate for British Columbia spoke about issues relevant to seniors at this time due to COVID-19.
 She noted that 94% of BC’s seniors, over the age of 65, live independently.
 This number drops to 74%, however, when you look at adults over age 85.
 She also noted a dramatic increase in the use of our health care system after age 85.
 One point that Ms. Mackenzie made was that although we have a lot of services available to our seniors in BC, there is no one to coordinate the services.
 Our seniors are basically given a list of phone numbers of the services and expected to sort it out on their own.
 She is hoping to make an improvement to this.